 The Technion team identified 37 young men for a pre-university programme run from an anonymous rented warehouse in Bnei Brak.
 Over the course of 18 months, teachers tried to close a 12-year education gap to bring the Haredi men up to the standard of high school graduates.

 They studied from 8 am to 10 pm.
 “It was like a Bootcamp, very intensive,” said Golani.
 “But they brought from the yeshivas an ability to study hard, to focus, to apply logic, so we built on these skills.”
 At the end of the programme, about half were admitted to the Technion; they graduated this summer.

 Bringing the students up to the required educational standard was not the only challenge.
 Gender segregation, a norm in Haredi communities, was a big issue, Golani said.
 “We told them upfront that we would not allow gender segregation on campus, no way.
 We suggested they arrive at class 10 minutes early and sit together, and they accepted that.
 We also told them that we have female professors, and we will not tell them they can’t teach certain students.
 They accepted that too.”

-Another key issue was use of the internet.
+Another key issue was the use of the internet.
 “So each [Haredi student] carries two phones: a kosher phone, with no apps, and a regular smartphone.
-On that there is an app which tracks the history of all addresses browsed and sends a report of every website visited to a designated person in their community.”
+On that, there is an app which tracks the history of all addresses browsed and sends a report of every website visited a designated person in their community.”